DSquizzle/ddo-weapon-comparator/README.md

 ```

 ## Known Bugs
-* The legend breaks when the plot for a weapon is removed on account of invalid inputs and added back when valid inputs are entered
 * It is possible to add a plot for an existing weapon and change the name of the weapon rendering the original plot unremovable
 * The GUI layout can be very ugly when the window is maximized on large screens